the mentors and their students,

 “Because this idea is entirely Onyx’s.”

-“Yeah, and we form him, so we know all about it.”
+“Yeah, and we form her, so we know all about it.”

-“Yes, we form him, but we were only in the background when he had the idea.
-He has a fuller understanding of it, he can develop it by himself; we’d have to discuss it to reach the same level, and even then he can combine what we know in a way we can’t as individuals.”
+“Yes, we form her, but we were only in the background when she had the idea.
+She has a fuller understanding of it, she can develop it by herself; we’d have to discuss it to reach the same level, and even then she can combine what we know in a way we can’t as individuals.”

-“So… you don’t think we’ll have to go to separate places?” he asked for a second time, just to make sure.
+“So… you don’t think we’ll have to go to separate places?” the blonde asked for a second time, just to make sure.

 “No, Glare.
 No I don’t.”

-After about five minutes had elapsed and he hadn’t said anything more, she assumed that he was alright again.
+After about five minutes had elapsed and Glare had said nothing more, Sparse assumed that she was alright again.
 This time it was her turn to interrupt the reasonably tranquil atmosphere they’d created on the floor.

 “Won’t you miss her though?” she asked in her most innocent voice.